5 Simple Steps to Your Big Picture Plan for Homeschooling High School

 • Does your son play on a city soccer team?
 By all means, count that for physical education.
 Does your daughter take piano or guitar lessons?
 Count that for your fine arts credit.
 And you can count music lessons, recitals, and performances for that credit.
 Both when your student is the performer or when she attends a performance related to her course of study.

 • If your student likes to cook, how about a Nutrition course?
 You can find a few books to read about nutrition, have him write a few papers about the latest research, do a month or two of meal planning, and cook a number of nutritious meals.
-If you need help putting these courses together, consider our e-book: Designing a High School Course using Real Books.
+If you need help putting these courses together, consider our e-book to help you put together these or other courses: Designing a High School Course using Real Books.

 • If your student loves art, there are a number of directions you could go in putting together an art elective.
 Art history, a survey of a certain genre of art, watercolor or oil painting lessons, a study of impressionism, cubism, or another art movement… the opportunities are endless!